wp-plugins/wp-ajaxify-comments/readme.txt

 * Fixed compatibility to wpMandrill (thanks to paddywagon)

 = 0.17.1 =
-* 'OnAfterUpdateComments' callback is now called after form data has been reset
+* "OnAfterUpdateComments" callback is now called after form data has been reset

 = 0.17.0 =
 * Added options to customize (default) WordPress messages